John Rutledge: Chief Justice

 On July 16, 1795, Rutledge gave a highly controversial speech denouncing the Jay Treaty with Great Britain.
 He reportedly said in the speech "that he had rather the President should die than sign that puerile instrument"– and that he "preferred war to an adoption of it."
 Rutledge's speech against the Jay Treaty cost him the support of many in the Washington administration, which supported the treaty, and in the Senate, which would soon be called upon to advise the president on his nomination of Rutledge to the judicial post and to consent to its ratification by a two-thirds vote.

 Two cases were decided while Rutledge was chief justice.
 In United States v.
 Peters, the Court ruled that federal district courts had no jurisdiction over crimes committed against Americans in international waters.
 In Talbot v.
-Janson, the Court held that a citizen of the United States did not waive all claims to U.S. citizenship by either renouncing citizenship of an individual state or by becoming a citizen of another country.
+Jansen, the Court held that a citizen of the United States did not waive all claims to U.S. citizenship by either renouncing citizenship of an individual state or by becoming a citizen of another country.
 The Rutledge Court thus established an important precedent for multiple citizenship in the United States.